oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

 {% img blog/rails-securing-api/image19.png alt:"" width:"900" %}{: .center-image }

-Oh yeah, it’s working!
+Oh yeah, it's working!
 Now, what if we want to add some extra validation, like only tokens with a certain scope can hit our API?
-Let’s modify our code on the application controller.
+Let's modify our code on the application controller.
 We are going to replace some code with this snippet that checks for the profile scope in the token and returns a boolean if it is present in the token or not.

 ```ruby
  token_payload = JWT.decode(token, nil, true, { algorithms: ['RS256'], jwks: { keys: keys } })